-Injury, surgery, and disease can cause our pets considerable discomfort, but medication isn’t the only pain management option we offer at our animal hospital in Marinette.
-We’re proud to offer cold laser therapy to our patients to not only provide pain relief for dogs and cats, but help treat and/or heal their conditions.
+Injury, veterinary surgery, and disease can cause our pets considerable discomfort, but medication isn’t the only pain management option we offer at our animal hospital in Marinette.
+We’re proud to offer cold laser therapy for dogs and cats to not only provide pain relief, but help treat and/or heal their conditions.
 Pet laser therapy is non-invasive, painless, and drug-free, and uses only light beams at varying wavelengths to treat injuries, infections, diseases, and more.

 How Pet Laser Therapy Works